Skip navigation links

 Start communicating with other units affected by the request as soon as possible.

 Request a courtesy review from University Curriculum and Catalog prior to submitting the request form (before department/college approvals and official signoffs occur).
-Contact Joy Speas, University Curriculum Administrator, at jlspeas@msu.edu
+Contact Joy Davis, University Curriculum Administrator, at jlspeas@msu.edu

 Policies and procedures for certificates, minors, and specializations